RayenKasmi/Cuda_matmul/README.md

 This project was inspired by the excellent article:
 [How to Optimize a CUDA Matmul Kernel for cuBLAS-like Performance: a Worklog](https://siboehm.com/articles/22/CUDA-MMM) by **Simon Boehm**

-Much of the learning and experimentation was guided by the techniques explored in that work.
+Much of the learning and experimentation and kernel implementations was guided by the techniques explored in that work.

 ## Author